Yakov49/Looker-Studio-Project/README.md

 - The dashboard provides a **clear, audit-able view** of channel performance and weekly pacing, suitable for marketing **optimisation** and budgeting conversations.
 - **Weighted KPIs** ensure accuracy at both total and segmented levels, avoiding average-of-averages pitfalls.
 - Stakeholders can quickly pinpoint **efficient channels** (high ROAS/CR, sensible CAC) and identify **weeks with unusual movement** to investigate (e.g., late-period drops that may be partial weeks).
-- Recommended next steps: add campaign-level breakdowns, include **targets** (e.g., ROAS ≥ 5, CAC ≤ £X), and blend any cost/revenue sources if they sit in separate tabs.

 ---